 ● The ownership of intellectual property and research findings.
 Depending on your project, not including specifics like these could create trouble for you later or decrease your opportunities for future growth.

 Want to learn more about how an expert business coach can help your business?
-Schedule a free, one-hour complimentary online coaching session with me by filling out my contact form.
+Please complete my contact form to schedule a free online coaching session.

 Coach Dave